Mel Gibson: Overview

-Stage
+Acting

 Gibson studied at the National Institute of Dramatic Art in Sydney.
 As students, Gibson and actress Judy Davis played the leads in Romeo and Juliet, and Gibson played the role of Queen Titania in an experimental production of A Midsummer Night's Dream.
 After graduation in 1977, Gibson immediately began work on the filming of Mad Max, but continued to work as a stage actor, and joined the State Theatre Company of South Australia in Adelaide.
 Gibson's theatrical credits include the character Estragon (opposite Geoffrey Rush) in Waiting for Godot, and the role of Biff Loman in a 1982 production of Death of a Salesman in Sydney.
 Gibson's most recent theatrical performance, opposite Sissy Spacek, was the 1993 production of Love Letters by A. R. Gurney, in Telluride, Colorado.

-Australian television and cinema

 While a student at NIDA, Gibson made his film debut in the 1977 film Summer City, for which he was paid $400.
 Gibson then played the title character in the film Mad Max (1979).
-He was paid $15,000 for this role.
-Shortly after making the film he did a season with the South Australian Theatre Company.
-During this period he shared a $30 a week apartment in Adelaide with his future wife Robyn.
-After Mad Max, Gibson also played a mentally slow youth in the film Tim (also 1979).
-During this period Gibson also appeared in Australian television series guest roles.
+He was paid $9000 for this role.
+Shortly after making the film, he did a season with the South Australian Theatre Company.
+During this period, he shared a $30 a week apartment in Adelaide with his future wife Robyn Moore.
+After Mad Max, Gibson played a mentally slow youth in the film Tim (also 1979).
+Gibson also appeared in Australian television series guest roles.
 He appeared in serial The Sullivans as naval lieutenant Ray Henderson, in police procedural Cop Shop, and in the pilot episode of prison serial Punishment which was produced in 1980, screened 1981.

 Gibson joined the cast of the World War II action film Attack Force Z, which was not released until 1982 when Gibson had become a bigger star.
 Director Peter Weir cast Gibson as one of the leads in the World War I drama Gallipoli (1981), which earned Gibson another Best Actor Award from the Australian Film Institute.
 Gallipoli also helped to earn Gibson the reputation of a serious, versatile actor and gained him the Hollywood agent Ed Limato.
 The sequel Mad Max 2 (1982) was his first hit in America, where it was released as The Road Warrior.
 Gibson again received positive notices for his role in Peter Weir's romantic thriller The Year of Living Dangerously (1982).
 Following a one-year hiatus from film acting after the birth of his twin sons, Gibson took on the role of Fletcher Christian in The Bounty (1984).
 Gibson earned his first million dollar salary for playing Max Rockatansky for the third time, in Mad Max Beyond Thunderdome (1985).